VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog3tools.md

 The vast majority of a good programmer's time is spent reading documentation, researching how others have solved the same or similar problems, and finding problems in the code they've written (so, testing and debugging).

 So, if as you're reading you're thing "But, man, this sure is a lot of reading, when do we get to the **good stuff**", then, hate to tell 'ya, this *is* the good stuff.
+Or, at least this is what doing the good stuff is like.
+The only difference is that, yes, we're not really making anything cool yet.

 # Chapter 10.ψ - Rant about C